Runner’s Knee Rehab Resources >>

 Both of these conditions have a nasty habit of starting off slightly niggly then developing into a full-blown chronic injury if not assessed and rehabilitated appropriately.

-Of course, it’s not just increased running volume that can pick on technique flaws and biomechanical dysfunctions, to the point of injury.
+Of course, it’s not just increased running volume that can pick on technique flaws and movement dysfunctions, to the point of injury.
 Some runners will find that adding hill running workouts or speed work into the program before they are ready, can also exacerbate muscular imbalances leading to these conditions.

-Diagnose Your Knee Pain
+Self-Diagnose Your Knee Pain

 Read the following descriptions and note which symptoms and locations seem similar to your pain.
 This will provide a good guide to the nature of your injury.